postgresml/postgresml/README.md

 ### Grammatical Correctness
 Linguistic Acceptability is a task that involves evaluating the grammatical correctness of a sentence.
 The model used for this task assigns one of two classes to the sentence, either "acceptable" or "unacceptable".
 LABEL_0 indicates acceptable and LABEL_1 indicates unacceptable.
 The benchmark dataset used for training and evaluating models for this task is the Corpus of Linguistic Acceptability (CoLA), which consists of a collection of texts along with their corresponding labels.

 If you want to use a grammatical correctness model, you can find them on the :hugs: Hugging Face model hub.
-Look for models with "cola".
+Look for models with `cola`.

 ```sql
 SELECT pgml.transform(